DrDonk/OC4VM/docs/tools.md

 ```

 ## vmhide
-vmhide tool toggkles the VMHide.kext on and off to mask the VMM bit in the guest macOS.
+vmhide tool toggles the kern.hv_vmm_present sysctl setting on and off to mask VM status

-More details can be found here https://github.com/Carnations-Botanica/VMHide.
+in the guest macOS.

 Note: You will need to restart the system for the settings to take effect.